 One downside to this method of purchasing a mattress is that you won’t get to try out the bed in person before you buy it.
 That is why many online retailers — also called bed-in-a-box mattress brands (even though not all beds purchased online are boxed up) — offer free shipping and risk-free trial periods so you can take some time at home to decide if the bed is right for you.

-Buying A Used Mattress
+Buying a Used Mattress

 The idea of keeping a mattress out of the landfill may be a noble one, but there are a lot of reasons to avoid buying a used mattress and opting for something new instead.
-The biggest factor is your safety or the safety of the person who is going to sleep on the mattress.
+The biggest factor is one’s safety or the safety of the person who is going to sleep on the mattress.

 The truth is that it’s very hard to assess the quality of a used mattress.
 Federal rules and regulations regarding mattress safety have all changed (for the better) over the last decade.
-Without cutting your mattress open and digging into it, it can be very difficult to know if your mattress is safe, what chemicals it was made with, and if it will provide the appropriate level of quality and support.
+Without cutting the mattress open and digging into it, it can be very difficult to know if the mattress is safe, what chemicals it was made with, and if it will provide the appropriate level of quality and support.